 Cotton Baby Onesie

-The cotton onesie is the most common outfit for all newborn babies.
-They can be worn alone for tummy time in the park or simply being an extra layer.
-Cotton onesies not only make it more breathable in summer but also easy to put on and go well with other clothes.
+Cotton-made onesies are the most common outfit for all newborn babies.
+They can be worn alone for tummy time in the park or simply act as an extra layer.
+Cotton onesies not only offer more breathability in summer but also easy to put on and go well with other clothes.

 Skirts and Shorts for Girls